 The Education Network Styria started in 2018 to redesign the platform for adult education courses of Styrian organisations.
 2018 also saw the start of a cooperation with FH JOANNEUM – University of Applied Sciences.
 Students and teachers of the Content Strategy course supported the education network with scientifically sound inputs.

-In the courses Start-Workshop, Information Architecture and Content Modeling & Style Guides, students worked together to create a modern service portal that provides education seekers with the service portfolio of adult education institutions in a demand-oriented way.
+In the courses Start-Workshop, Information Architecture and Content Modeling and Style Guides, students worked together to create a modern service portal that provides education seekers with the service portfolio of adult education institutions in a demand-oriented way.

 For adult education institutions, which after all offer their learning content, it will in future be increasingly important to be visible online and to understand their content as a holistic asset that they can manage efficiently and play out through various channels.
 To achieve this goal, students have applied various methods of Content Strategy.